exjunk/exjunk.github.io/content/posts/getting-started-with-webgpu-on-android.md

 Let me break down what’s happening here:

-GPUInstance: This is your entry point to WebGPU.
-It’s like opening the door to the GPU world.
+**GPUInstance** :  This is your entry point to WebGPU.
+It’s like opening the door to the GPU world.**

-Adapter: This represents your actual GPU hardware.
+**Adapter** : This represents your actual GPU hardware.
 A device might have multiple GPUs (like integrated and dedicated graphics cards on laptops), and the adapter lets you choose which one to use.

-Device: This is your connection to the GPU.
+**Device** : This is your connection to the GPU.
 Once you have a device, you can send commands to the GPU, create resources, and render graphics.

-Understanding Shaders
+**Understanding Shaders**

 Before we create our rendering pipeline, we need to write shaders.
 Remember how I mentioned shaders earlier?
 They’re small programs that run on the GPU.
 Here’s a simple shader that draws a red triangle